The multidisciplinary team

 I will now consider the question posed: “Is our team multidisciplinary, interdisciplinary, or transdisciplinary?“

-A first difficulty arises when considering this question – which team?
+The first difficulty to arise when considering this question is – which team?
 The figure mentioned in the introductory paragraph and the following paragraph shows the problem graphically.
 There are many teams.
 The two most important ones to consider are (1) the team of people who work together with many patients within a service or other organisation and (2) the group of people involved with a patient, who may include some members of the service team but will often include many others.
 I will refer to the former as the service team and the latter as the patient team.

 - shared commitment, a psychological attachment to the team;